Country News

 Proof-of-concept (POC) funding up to $250,000 CAD will be awarded to early-stage projects that can implement, test and refine solutions to country-specific personal, social, and/or environmental factors impacting young people’s mental health and wellbeing in one of the 12 countries.

-In Pakistan, we’re funding POC ideas to strengthen family functioning.
-These innovative solutions will address strict parenting styles and a lack of parental support with a goal of improving parent-child relationships.
+In Pakistan, we seek bold Proof-of-Concept ideas to strengthen family functioning.
+These innovative solutions should focus on addressing strict parenting styles and a lack of parental support.

 Transition-to-scale funding: